Caramel-Labs/.github/README.md

 # .github
-What we are all about at Hamker Club
+What we are all about at Caramel Labs